Dhanumaalayan/Sales-Analysis/README.md

-# Sales_Insights Using MySQL and Power-Bi
+Atliq Hardware Sales_Insight Using MySQL and Power BI